prusnak/gimp-plugin-gaugan/README.md

 # GauGAN plugin for GIMP

-By using this plugin you agree to NVIDIA RESEARCH AI PLAYGROUND TERMS OF USE (terms.txt).
+By using this plugin you agree to NVIDIA RESEARCH AI PLAYGROUND [TERMS OF USE](http://34.220.80.140/gaugan/term.txt)!

 ![wilbur](wilbur.png) ![gaugan](wilbur-gaugan.jpg)